Ampol: Ampol (after 2020)

 Ampol partnered with Evie to provide 350 kW electric car chargers at Ampol service stations.
+In 2022, Ampol also launched its electric vehicle charging brand AmpCharge, with plans to roll out nationwide.
+The first Ampcharge site opened in Alexandria (Sydney) later that year.

 On 17 May 2022, Ampol began to be listed on the New Zealand's Exchange (NZX), using the same trading symbol ALD as its Australian listing.
 Ampol would retain its primary listing on the ASX.

+In August 2025, it was announced that Ampol has agreed to acquire the EG Ampol chain of petrol stations and associated convenience stores.
+Ampol has also proposed to divest approximately 20 of its sites as part of the acquisition.
+If approved by the ACCC, the acquisition is expected to be finalised in mid-2026.

 Store formats

 Ampol-branded sites can have any of the following types of convenience store formats.

+Current store formats

+Foodary

-Foodary: Large Sites containing a bakery, coffee, hot food, convenience items and an ATM.
+The typical store format in Ampol service stations.
+They are usually large sites that contain a bakery, coffee, hot food, convenience items and an ATM.
 Selected larger sites also offer barista made coffee and fresh healthy food.
 Other retailers such as Boost Juice and Guzman y Gomez are co-located on selected Foodary sites.
 The first Foodary store, initially known as "The Foodary" opened in Concord, Sydney in February 2017 as a pilot store to offer a "unique, convenient experience" on food and convenience when refuelling.
 There were previously also a few stand-alone Foodary stores not connected to fuel stations, including one at Bondi Junction station in Sydney.

-Ampol Woolworths MetroGo: A mini Woolworths convenience store offering a smaller range of items such as fresh food found at the major Woolworths Supermarkets, along with offering coffee.
-Some sites also contain a co-located Boost Juice outlet.
-Ampol Woolworths MetroGo is owned and operated by Ampol and is not part of EG Australia.
-Prior to March 2022, they were previously known simply as Ampol Woolworths Metro stores.